 As cool as that 2,800 number is, something else happened yesterday that we wanted to share.
 It’s something we can’t quantify or measure, but to us, it was even more encouraging than any number or statistic could ever be…

-In case you haven’t noticed, the symbol of Tyrant Farms is a ruby throated hummingbird, several of which we happily host during the warm weather months every year at TF.
+In case you haven’t noticed, the symbol of Tyrant Farms is a ruby throated hummingbird, several of which we happily host during the warm weather months each year.
 These are remarkable little critters who fly thousands of miles each year, overwintering in Central and South America before flying back to the US and Canada in the spring.
-If you look at a map of the Americas, check out the 500 mile wide span of water labelled “The Gulf of Mexico.”
-Every ruby throated hummingbird has to fly over that area of ocean each fall and spring without stopping.
-Think about that for a moment.
-FIVE HUNDRED MILES.
-Nonstop.
-For a person on a cruise ship, that’s a piece of cake.
-For an 8 centimeter long, 0.2 ounce bird that beats its wings 50 times per second, that’s beyond incredible—it’s Awe Natural™ (as we like to say).
-But that’s not the reason we settled on our hummingbird symbol.

 So, back to yesterday…

-At the end of the first day of www.TyrantFarms.com being fully public, we decided to go outside to relax, pick dinner, and check in on the “farm” (i.e. we did the same thing we do pretty much every night).
 I was finishing up a few things on my laptop as The Tyrant went out to the front porch to play with the kittens and put on her boots.
 Within a few seconds she came back inside, and exclaimed “Baby, there’s a hummingbird trapped on the front porch.”
-When read in written form or to the previously un-Tyranted, that’s not a clear call to action.
-However, over our years together, I’ve learned to immediately recognize from a single vocal note (no syllables or full words required) when The Tyrant wants, er demands, something…

 Somehow, a female hummingbird had flown into this area and was frantically flying back and forth next to the ceiling trying to find a way out.
 All she had to do was fly down a few feet into the opening, but her instincts were telling her to fly up, out, and away.

 As I was setting up my hummingbird rescue equipment, Susan frantically searched the internet to find out what to do (and not to do) during hummingbird rescue operations.
 No nets or cloth could be used, otherwise we risked damaging the hummingbird’s small feet or wings.
 I’d be using my bare hands for the operation.

 Up the ladder I went.
 After a solid 30+ minutes of grasping at thin air, making odd hummingbird-like sounds to try to coax her towards me, and telling her (in the most pleasant voice possible) that I was not going to harm her, I finally managed to get my hands around her small body (the hummingbird’s not The Tyrant’s).

 If you’re like us, you’ve probably never had an opportunity to look closely into a hummingbird’s eyes, so we understand if this sounds a little strange… her small brown eyes were remarkably emotive (Susan also fell in love with her little eyelashes).
 We sat there on our front porch, quietly and curiously looking at each other over the next 5 minutes, three fellow passengers on Spaceship Earth.
 Connection.

 After a few more minutes, we took her to the back yard, planning to let her perch on our large hummingbird feeder in case she needed some additional food.
 As I unwound my fingers from her body, I felt her muscles tense for flight.
 My hands opened, and her wings purred to life.
 No food necessary.

 The Tyrant soon found the best words to describe what we’d just experienced, “we’ve found our deepest passion… and we’ve set it free.”
 It was a perfect ending to a beautiful first (official) day at Tyrant Farms, and our symbol is now infused with even more meaning, at least to us.

-We just hope we’ve put out enough feeders (we’ve since added an additional one) and planted enough red-blossomed flowers last spring to provide our new feathered friend with enough nectar to fatten up for her long fall flight across the Gulf of Mexico.
+We just hope we’ve put out enough feeders (we’ve since added an additional one) and planted enough flowers to provide our new feathered friend with enough nectar to fatten up for her long fall flight across the Gulf of Mexico.
 We’d love to see her again this spring at Tyrant Farms, and we’ll make sure to have flowers ready for her return.